-Blood Lions has brought the horrors of predator breeding, canned hunting and a variety of other exploitative activities using lions and other species to the world’s attention in a way that has not been achieved before.
-While so many others have been involved in different ways over the last decade and more , and their contributions have been and will continue to be meaningful and significant, the films powerful visual narrative as well as the global campaign have provided a compelling call to action to have these practices stopped.
+Blood Lions® has brought the horrors of predator breeding, canned hunting and a variety of other exploitative activities involving lions and other species to the world’s attention in a way that has not been achieved before.
+While so many others have been involved in different ways over the last decade and more, and their contributions have been and will continue to be meaningful and significant, the films powerful visual narrative as well as the global campaign have provided a compelling call to action to have these practices stopped.

-With support from the wider conservation community and the global tourism industry as well as millions of concerned citizens, the Blood Lions campaign is now owned by everyone that supports an end to the breeding, canned hunting and commercial exploitation.
+With support from the wider conservation community and the global tourism industry, as well as millions of concerned citizens, the Blood Lions Campaign is now owned by everyone that supports an end to the breeding, canned hunting and commercial exploitation of wild animal species.

-We invite all tourism operators to join us in committing to these pledges.
-To do so, please click on link below.
+We invite all tourism operators to join us in committing to this pledge.
+To view the pledge, click on the button below.